Frege/frege-native-gen/README.md

 **Example 1:** `java.awt.Point` in `ST`

 1. All public members are resolved including public fields.
-2. Overloaded constructors and methods are grouped and their types are seperated with `|`.
+2. Overloaded constructors and methods are grouped and their types are separated with `|`.
 3. If the class implements `Serializable`, `derive Serializable` will be generated.
 In the same way, if the class is not `Serializable` but implements `Cloneable`, `derive Cloneable` will be generated and for subclasses of `Throwable`, `derive Exceptional` will be generated.